Physical Quantities v1.0.0

 Configuration: Bazel

-To use this library in one of your Bazel C++ projects, do the following.
+To use the Physical Quantities library in one of your Bazel C++ projects, first add the following code to your project's WORKSPACE.bazel file:

 load("@bazel_tools//tools/build_defs/repo:git.bzl", "git_repository")